 If a meta-package purpose is to define a unique configuration with a reproducible install, then you should configure its dependencies with equal min and max versions.

 The dependency resolution system automatically manages the target platform constraint and looks for the solution providing the more recent packages.
 Thus, it is usually not necessary to specify a min or max version for the dependencies.

-If you really need to specify a min version, then it is usually wrong to also specify a max version unless you work on a meta-package.
+If you really need to specify a min version, then it is usually wrong to also define a max version unless you work on a meta-package.

-- It must not be PUBLIC since hotfix are only available to registered users.
+- It must not be PUBLIC since hotfixes are only available to registered users.

 - It won't be installable on SNAPSHOT and hotfix distributions.

 - It should be a release package since SNAPSHOT packages cannot be properly tested if they depend on a hotfix.